Henryk Michał Zygalski MPhil, MSc, DSc was one of the team of three Polish mathematicians who broke the

 1942 The Polish cryptanalysts return to Uzès, in Vichy France but Różycki is drowned en route.
 German army occupies southern France.

-1943 Rejewski and Zygalski escape to Spain; they are robbed and imprisoned but released.
-They cross to Portugal to board a British naval vessel, MT Scottish, in Lisbon for Gibraltar.
+1943 Rejewski and Zygalski escape to Spain; on the way they are robbed and imprisoned but released.
+They cross to Portugal to board a British naval vessel, HMS Scottish, in Lisbon for Gibraltar.
 They fly to the UK and join the Polish Signals Battalion at Boxmoor, near Hemel Hempstead.

 1945 World War II ends in Europe.